Immunisation is one of the best ways you can protect yourself and others from infectious diseases in our community.

 Since March 2017, there has been an increasing number of confirmed cases of hepatitis A across Victoria.
 To stop the spread of this disease, the Victorian government has introduced a free, two dose hepatitis A vaccination program for those at risk.

-From 22 January 2018 until 31 December 2018, Victorian men who have sex with men can access a free hepatitis A vaccine.
+Victorian men who have sex with men can access a free hepatitis A vaccine until 30 June 2019.
 These are available from GPs and all other immunisation providers across Victoria (including sexual health clinics).

 Read more about hepatitis A.